SkylineCommunications/dataminer-docs/connector-help/connector_help/Slack_Messaging.md

 ### External sets

-The driver provides the functionality to send a message from an external source in DataMiner (i.e. an Automation script) to a channel in Slack.
+The connector provides the functionality to send a message from an external source in DataMiner (i.e. an Automation script) to a channel in Slack.
 This can be done in two different ways:

 - Simple XML: